lucendio/lecture-devops-infos/content/exercises/_index.md

 Exercises 💡
 ============

-These exercises are intended to be small and __voluntary__ hands-on exercises that might be worked on during class.
+These exercises are intended to be small and __voluntary__ hands-on activities that might be worked on during class.
 Ideally, every lecture topic (weekly) comes with one or more corresponding exercises.